Where can you get the coldest beer in town? You can probably name four or five places that boast “the coldest beer in town” right now.

 Why does this matter?
 For having a reputation as the drink of the common man, beer is surprisingly delicate in flavor and aroma.
 A well-balanced beer is a precise mix of sweet, bitter, and sometimes sour flavors.
 The right temperature presents these balanced flavors in the way that the brewer intended when they set out to brew the beer.
 The wrong temperature can accentuate some aspects of the flavor/aroma profile and mask others, making the beer taste nothing like the brewer intended.
 In order to experience the beer in the way that it was originally intended, it is good to pay attention to the serving temperature guidelines.

 There’s a persistent myth among American beer drinkers that British beer is served “warm,” meaning at room temperature.
 This isn’t the case, in fact, hardly any beer is appropriately served at room temperature.
-However, many British beers, especially those that fall into the real ale or cask ale category as prescribed by CAMRA, are served at cellar temperatures, at 12-14 C (54-57 F) this is certainly cooler than room temperature.
+However, many British beers, especially those that fall into the real ale or cask ale category as prescribed by CAMRA, are served at cellar temperatures, at 12 to 14 C (54 to 57 F) this is certainly cooler than room temperature.
 Compared to the coldest beer in town, though, it is quite warm.

 So how does one determine the optimal serving temperature for a beer?
 With the myriad styles now available, it can be a bit overwhelming to try to keep is all straight in your head.
 A very sloppy rule of thumb would be that ales tend to be best at temperatures on the warmer side and lagers on the cooler side.
 There are, of course, more precise lists out there that specify serving temperatures for various styles of beer.
 Some brewers are even good enough to make serving temperature suggestions right there on the labels of their beers.